-This really is a hero nutrient and almost every fundamental process in our body needs a good supply.
+This really is a hero nutrient and almost every fundamental process in our body needs a good supply of it.
 Magnesium is required for the production and stability of the ATP molecule, which provides energy for basic bodily processes.
-These range from processing and transporting nutrients, to making enzymes, and activating cellular pumps so that important substances can move in and out of each cell.
+These range from processing and transporting nutrients to making enzymes and activating cellular pumps so that important substances can move in and out of each cell.

 I would recommend adding plenty of magnesium-rich foods such as pulses, nuts, whole grains and leafy green vegetables to your diet.
 I would highly recommend PowerHealth New Era 8 (£9).
 These are so easy to take and simply melt in your mouth.
 If you like to soak in the bath, add some Epsom salt and have a soak for at least 15 minutes.

 Whether it’s going for a short walk on your lunch break or a run in your local park before or after work, getting outside and moving can help to boost your mood, lower your blood pressure and reduce stress.